awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 **To schedule a meeting as a delegate with a calendar app**

-1. When you are first assigned as a delegate, ask the user you are scheduling meetings for to follow these steps:
+1. When you are first assigned as a delegate, ask the user for whom you are scheduling meetings to follow these steps:

    1. From the **Amazon Chime** app, choose **Meetings**, **Schedule a Meeting**\.